amirongit/notecode/django.md

 most concrete model metadata attributes are not inherited, except a few like `ordering` & `get_latest_by`.

-proxy models encapsulate, extend, manipulate, or modify code-level behaviour of concrete models, including
+proxy models encapsulate, extend, manipulate or modify code-level behaviour of concrete models, including
 - metadata attributes
 - managers
 - methods